-7.1 Rule Proponent's view
+7.1 Rule proponent's view

-The Rule Proponent states that by requiring prices to be based on the cost incurred provides a "default" position on how prices must be established.
-The Rule Proponent also states that by having such a default position included in the rules, it provides clarity to the AER in solving any dispute.44
+The rule proponent states that requiring prices to be based on the cost incurred provides a "default" position on how prices must be established.
+The rule proponent also states that by having such a default position included in the rules, it provides clarity to the AER in solving any dispute.

 It also states that although it recognises that parties may in theory agree to any method of establishing prices, the minimum requirement is appropriate because a significant imbalance of market power exists between customers and the DNSPs.
-45
+However, in response to the draft determination, the rule proponent states that its "inclusion of 'significant imbalance of market power' in relation to this proposed change is misplaced".